 With last year’s developments, our lives have become as digital as ever – whether we go shopping, work, or meet online.
 That’s exactly why it’s worth taking a look at the top ten social media trends for 2021, as they are more important than ever in times of social distancing.
 Providers or sellers adapting their strategies in time and keeping up to date with the trends may establish themselves as early adopters and amplify their chances at long term success.

 Vertical video killed the horizontal video: One of the most important trends is the rise of vertical videos.
 More and more videos are being consumed on mobile, and only few users are still ready to turn their screen to do so.
 Videos in the traditional 16:9 format are therefore either incredibly small to fit onto the screen when consumed the right way up, making it hard to get any message across – or they are simply skipped because they are facing the “wrong” direction.
 Instead, the 9:16 format is gaining in popularity, as it is being used in Instagram stories or TikTok.
 However, this also means that video concepts need to be overthrown and revised, since the new cinematic perspective requires content to be displayed differently in order to still appear high-quality.
+Always remember that each platform is unique.
+To reach millions on TikTok, you’ll need specific TikTok advertising, not general advice.
+Though the 9:16 video format works on TikTok, the 16:9 format reigns supreme on YouTube and many other video-sharing websites.

 The additional space at the top or bottom of a vertical video can be used for subtitles or closed captions.
 This enables you to deliver your organic message even when a user is on a platform without their audio turned up, and of course it is more inclusive towards the hard of hearing.
 Apps for closed captions have emerged plenty in the last years, so even a quick Instagram story highlighting your sale can easily be edited to include your text.